spilman6/courses/pages/computer-programming-cpp/functions.md

 }
 ```

+> [!NOTE] You can use `const` to make a parameter a const value.
+For example, `void PrintHi(const int count)` will prevent the function from modifying the value of `count`.
+This isn't particularly useful now, but it will be later when we learn about structs and classes.

 ## Optional Parameters

 In C++, you can provide default values for parameters.
 This allows you to call the function without providing a value for that parameter.
 This is referred to as an "optional parameter", and is also sometimes called a "default parameter."